IB Language B (HL and SL)

 Requirements for HL Language B

-• Minimum A* at GCSE (or equivalent)
+• Minimum Level 8 at GCSE (or equivalent)

 • A genuine passion for the target language and culture